Dev-Chinwe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Task 10: To create a script that prints the result of BREATH to the power of love
 12. Task 11: To create a script that converts a number from base two to base Ten
 13. Task 12: To create a script that prints all possible combination of two letters
+14. Task 13: To create a script that prints a number with two decimal places